-These are not exhaustive and will be updated as we move forward, but we hope they give you the confidence to return to The Queen’s Hall.
+We hope these measures will give you the confidence to return to The Queen’s Hall.
 We look forward to welcoming you back soon.

 Please note that as of Monday 9 August, all physical distancing measures were lifted in Scotland.
 None of the shows from the start of September onwards have been sold on a distanced basis (with the exception of the Scottish Chamber Orchestra and New Town Concerts).